 Little did I know that the dictionary alone cost €125 euros.
 Yep, that’s right.

 The textbooks were almost double this amount – some were in the €200 region!
 If you are not traumatised by the amount of reading you have to do each week, the cost of one book alone may just!
 Luckily the library will have copies of these leading textbooks so it’s not like you’ll never see these books.
 However, I will say this: Be quick to grab those books because once assignment season dawns, you may not see that book for a while!

 This is an important one!
 Try to stay as organised as you can at the beginning of your law studies.
 Trust me, it will save you a lot of time when it comes to revising for your law school exams.
 Have a folder for each subject, organise your tutorial notes, your class notes, your ‘future reading’, and any materials needed for assignments and/or exams.
 It will help when exam season arrives.

 You can thank me later.

 You will get this a lot – many of your non-law friends or people you come into contact with will do one of two things.
 When you tell someone that you are studying law at university, you’ll either be met by a *gasp* followed by a ‘oh you must be very smart!‘ (which you obviously are, pfft).

-Or you’ll be met by the classic ‘I will come to your advice‘ or ‘I need some advice on this issue I am having‘.
+Or you’ll be met by the classic ‘I will come to you for legal advice‘ or ‘I need some advice on this issue I am having‘.

-Whatever you do, stop them right there and then and politely inform this person that you are not licensed to give legal advice.
-They would need to consult a legal professional for legal advice.
+Whatever you do, stop them right there and then – politely inform this person that you are not licensed to give legal advice.
+Because… you are not.
+They need to consult a legal professional for legal advice.
 When you study Privilege in the Law of Evidence, you will understand why.
 If someone relies on your advice and then the outcome is bad for them, they could decide to sue you for relying on your advice!
-So please – just don’t do it.
+So – don’t do it.